 Smokers also have an increased risk of more-severe rheumatoid arthritis.
 In addition, they may be less likely to experience remission.

-Bottom line — smoking is a major risk factor for developing rheumatoid arthritis that is completely preventable.
-Smoking also decreases the effectiveness of drugs prescribed to treat rheumatoid arthritis and can be a barrier to engaging in activities that may relieve symptoms of rheumatoid arthritis, such as exercise.
+Smoking decreases the effectiveness of some drugs used to treat rheumatoid arthritis and can be a barrier to engaging in activities that may relieve symptoms of rheumatoid arthritis, such as exercise.

-Many people with rheumatoid arthritis aren't aware that smoking makes their condition worse, so they don't recognize this as a reason to quit.
-Other factors unique to rheumatoid arthritis present additional challenges to quitting.
-These include the idea that smoking is a distraction that helps people cope with the pain of rheumatoid arthritis and feelings of isolation and lack of support.
+Many people with rheumatoid arthritis aren't aware that smoking makes their condition worse, so they don't see it as a reason to quit.
+Plus, there are factors unique to rheumatoid arthritis that may make it more challenging to quit smoking.
+These factors include the idea that smoking is a distraction that helps people cope with the pain of rheumatoid arthritis and feelings of isolation and lack of support.